matthewsander3/se-group-13/README.md

 - Back-end: Python, Flask (Flask RESTful, Jinja)
 - API was developed and tested using Postman

-Note: Given the shor amount of time we had to finish the project, we went for Flask as our backend because it is lightweight, allow for fast development, and is easy to understand.
+Note: Given the short amount of time we had to finish the project, we went for Flask as our backend because it is lightweight, allow for fast development, and is easy to understand.

 ## How to run: